pranaboy72/Haptic_Device/README.md

 ## Drain Pipe Cleaning Robot

-We made a robot that can clean inside drain pipe by moving through it
+Made a robot that can clean inside drain pipe by moving through it

 Reference : Atsushi Kakogawa(2016), Design of a Multilink-articulated Wheeled Inspection Robot for Winding Pipelines:AIRO-Ⅱ, IEEE